• FB

 • Beer – Guinness Draught Stout

-• Seasonings & liquids – mustard, Worcestershire, water, horseradish, salt, pepper, honey
+• Seasonings & liquids – mustard, Worcestershire, water, horseradish, salt, pepper, and honey

 How to Cook The Best Corned Beef with Beer!

-It’s super simple to make as you throw most of it in the crockpot and let it cook the day away!
+It’s super simple to make: Throw most of it in the crockpot and let it cook all day!

 1. Pat your meat dry and place it fat side up in the crockpot.
 Add the carrots and potatoes around the meat.